suoapvs/AxisJoystick/README.md

 # Axis Joystick Library

-For Arduino boards.
+For Arduino ant STM32 boards.

 The Library implements a set of methods for working with an axis joystick controller.
 Dual axis XY joystick module reading.

 The Analog Joystick is similar to two potentiometers connected together, one for the vertical movement (Y-axis) and other for the horizontal movement (X-axis).
 The joystick also comes with a button.

 The Arduino Uno or any other Arduino board that uses Atmega328 as the Microcontroller has ADC resolution of 10 bits.
 Hence the values on each analog channel can vary from 0 to 1023.
+The STM32 board has ADC resolution of 12 bits.
+Hence the values on each analog channel can vary from 0 to 4095.

-The home position for the stick is at (x,y:511,511).
+The home position for the stick is at (x,y:511,511, for Arduino).
 If the stick is moved on X axis from one end to the other, the X values will change from 0 to 1023 and similar thing happens when moved along the Y axis.
 On the same lines you can read position of the stick anywhere in upper half hemisphere from combination of these values.

 ## Installation